Posts

 Image

+Visit A Portuguese Love Store for more gifts inspired by Portuguese pop culture and traditions.
+Thank you!
 Hello!
-Join me and I will tell you how I spend the final hours of the last day of the year and the first hours of the first day of the New Year!
-I don't promise an extraordinary program, but you'll get to know me better as I tell you about some of the traditions, superstitions, and beliefs that guide Portuguese crowds when the clock strikes 12 in Portugal.
-You may want to know what green drink is that I'm holding.
-It's one I like to drink in the last year of the year: Licor de poejo.
-Green color, they say, it's the color of hope.
-This liquor has a beautiful color and an enchanting flavor.
-Pennyroyal ( Mentha pulegium ) is one of the most well-known species of the genus Mentha, quite common in Portugal of the Lamiaceae (lipped) family, It is a perennial cespitosa of rhizomatous roots that grow well in moist places or next to river courses, where it can be found wild among grasses and other plants.
-This liqueur can be green or yellow depending on how the plant is use
+Join me, and I will share with you how I spend the final hours of the last day of the year and the first hours of the New Year!
+I can't promise an extravagant program, but through my account, you'll gain insight into me and the various traditions, superstitions, and beliefs that guide the Portuguese people when the clock strikes twelve in Portugal.
+You might be curious about the green drink I'm holding.
+It's a beverage I enjoy on the last day of the year: Licor de poejo.
+Its green hue is often associated with hope.
+This liqueur boasts a delightful color and a captivating flavor.
+Pennyroyal (Mentha pulegium) belongs to the well-known genus Mentha and is quite common in Portugal, belonging to the Lamiaceae (lipped) family.
+It is a perennial plant with rhizomatous roots, thriving in damp locations or alongside riverbanks, where it can be found in the wild amo

 Image